shirushimori/comfy-vids/README.md

 **Recommended: [Abyss.to](https://abyss.to)**
 - Free video hosting
-- No account required
+- Signup required (free account)
 - Get embed code directly
 - Supports multiple formats
 - No file size limits

 **How to use Abyss.to:**
 1. Visit https://abyss.to
+2. Sign up for a free account
-2. Upload your video
+3. Upload your video
-3. Copy the embed code
+4. Copy the embed code
-4. Paste into the `iframe` field in `data.json`
+5. Paste into the `iframe` field in `data.json`

 #### 🖼️ For Thumbnails & Files (Under 200MB)